DzakirinAsyraff/Astronomify/README.md

 ## About

 Astronomify calculates the average date of your Spotify top tracks release date and display the corresponding NASA's Astronomy Picture of the Day.

+## Status

+Astronomify is still not open to public use because Spotify requires developers to request a quota extension.
+As of right now, Spotify can only be used by authorized users (25 limit).
+If you're interesting in becoming a user, you can contact me via email.

 ## Current Issues